vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2026-0006/README.md

 ### 21. Do I have to apply other patches first before applying this patch?

 No. All patches released publicly in this manner are cumulative and do not require prior patches to be applied first.
+A single update therefore resolves every issue in this advisory that applies to that product, and there is no need to apply separate patches for individual CVEs.

 ### 22. If I am not using Enhanced Linked Mode am I safe?